techfusions04/techfusions04/README.md

 # 👋 Welcome to Tech Fusions!

 **Tech Fusions**
-* Development & Corporate Solutions| Digital Marketing Agency | India*
+* Development & Corporate Solutions| Digital Marketing Agency | India *

 ---

 ## 🚀 About Us

-🚀 **Sarkar Solutions** — India’s powerhouse in **Digital Marketing & Web Development**.
+🚀 **Techfusions** — India’s powerhouse in **Digital Marketing & Web Development**.
 We build sleek, high-performance websites and craft smart marketing strategies that drive real growth.
 From SEO and social media to custom web apps and e-commerce, we turn ideas into impactful digital experiences.

 - **Industry-Focused Curriculum:** Tailored programs in Software Engineering & Development.